crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 preferred geographic region.
 However, they do get to stay close to home for the first round.

+**10. Louisville - West (Indianapolis)**

+As the fourth team in the field from the ACC, the Cardinals are left with the geographic leftovers.

 <a name='latest'></a>
 *Reload for the latest updates*